Patrick Dougherty (American football)

 Patrick Dougherty (born September 2, 1985) is an American football coach and former player.
-He is currently the Special teams coordinator and tight ends coach at Duke University.
+He is currently the Special teams coordinator at Texas A&M University.
+He was previously the Special Teams Coordinator and Tight Ends coach for Duke University.
 His previous coaching stops include Defiance College, Lindsey Wilson College, Northwestern University, and nine seasons at Ball State University.

 Playing career

 Dougherty was a four-year letterman at linebacker, starting for two seasons, at Ohio Dominican from 2004 to 2007.
 He earned Academica All-Conference honors three times.

 Coaching career

 Defiance College

 Immediately following his playing career, Dougherty joined the staff at Defiance College coaching the defensive line for two seasons in 2008 and 2009.
 While there, he tutored four all-conference defensive linemen.

 Lindsey Wilson

 In 2010, Dougherty joined Chris Oliver’s staff at Lindsey Wilson.
 Oliver had been the offensive coordinator and offensive line coach during Dougherty’s playing days at Ohio Dominican.
 As the special teams coordinator and defensive line coach, Dougherty helped lead the Blue Raiders in their first two seasons playing football and coached six all-conference players, including the conference player of the year.